Assistant Secretary for Enforcement & Compliance

 International Trade Administration

-Paul Piquado is Assistant Secretary for Import Administration.
+Paul Piquado is Assistant Secretary for Enforcement & Compliance at the International Trade Administration.

-Mr. Piquado previously served as Deputy Assistant Secretary for Policy and Negotiations in the Import Administration.
-In this position, Mr. Piquado, among other things, oversaw the development and implementation of policies governing the administration of the AD/CVD statutes to ensure the robust enforcement and sound and consistent application of the trade remedy laws.
+Mr. Piquado previously served as Deputy Assistant Secretary for Policy and Negotiations in the Department of Commerce's Import Administration.
+In this position, Mr. Piquado oversaw the development and implementation of policies governing the administration of the AD/CVD statutes to ensure the robust enforcement and sound and consistent application of the trade remedy laws.
 He was also responsible for the negotiation and oversight of all departmental suspension agreements/price undertakings, and the administration of the steel import licensing system and statutory import program.

-Prior to joining the Commerce Department, Mr. Piquado was Executive Director of the Office of Trade Policy for the Commonwealth of Pennsylvania, where he served as the principal advisor to the Governor on international trade and investment policy.
-During this period Mr. Piquado also served as an advisor to the U.S. Trade Representative’s Intergovernmental Policy Advisory Committee on Trade.
+Prior to joining the Commerce Department, Mr. Piquado was Executive Director of the Office of Trade Policy for the Commonwealth of Pennsylvania, where he served as the principal advisor to the Governor on international trade and investment policy and, among other things, helped lead the development of the Commonwealth’s World Trade PA initiative.
+During this period Mr. Piquado also served as a cleared advisor to the U.S. Trade Representative’s Intergovernmental Policy Advisory Committee on Trade.

 The International Trade Administration, U.S. Department of Commerce, manages this global trade site to provide access to ITA information on promoting trade and investment, strengthening the competitiveness of U.S. industry, and ensuring fair trade and compliance with trade laws and agreements.
 External links to other Internet sites should not be construed as an endorsement of the views or privacy policies contained therein.
 This site contains PDF documents.
 A PDF reader is available from Adobe Systems Incorporated.